 Double Damages: Under existing statutory and case law, the private cause of action under the Medicare Secondary Payer Act permits an award of double damages when a primary plan fails to provide for primary payment or appropriate reimbursement.
 We are entitled to recover medical expenses paid by our Assignors that should have been paid by Primary Plans.
 Under the MSP Act, we are entitled to double the amount that a provider charged.
-The private cause of action under 42 U.S.C. § 1395y(b)(3)(A), works in concert with 42 U.S.C. § 1395w-22(a)(4), which expressly provides MAOs with the right to "charge or authorize the provider of such services to charge, in accordance with the charges allowed under a law, plan, or policy, described in such section-the insurance carrier, employer, or other entity which under such law, plan, or policy is to pay for the provision of such services...".^{1,2} Moreover, the MSP regulations in Part 411 also support the fact that a provider may bill its full charges for services to primary payers.
+The private cause of action under 42 U.S.C. § 1395y(b)(3)(A), works in concert with 42 U.S.C. § 1395w-22(a)(4), which expressly provides MAOs with the right to "charge or authorize the provider of such services to charge, in accordance with the charges allowed under a law, plan, or policy, described in such section-the insurance carrier, employer, or other entity which under such law, plan, or policy is to pay for the provision of such services...".\(^1,^2\) Moreover, the MSP regulations in Part 411 also support the fact that a provider may bill its full charges for services to primary payers.
 The statute provides the Company the ability to seek double the charged or otherwise Billed Amounts from primary plans.
 The payment disparity between the Paid Amount and the Billed Amount creates a free rider scenario where the primary payer is in a better financial position if it does not comply with the law.
 In other words, if a primary payer's liability is capped at double the Paid Amount (an amount less than what the primary payer would have paid) then the entire purpose of the MSP Act-to make Medicare secondary-is defeated.
 That is why Congress set the damage amount at the billed rate, to incentivize compliance with the MSP Act.
-However, the Repair Abuses of MSP Payments Act (RAMP Act, H.R.
-8063), if passed, would repeal the private cause of action and remove the possibility of recovering double damages.
-The RAMP Act, however, as proposed, would not apply retroactively and would not affect our portfolio of Claims and lawsuits filed prior to its potential enactment.